hz2538/ui-design-grader/README.md

 [AWSCLI](https://aws.amazon.com/cli/?nc1=h_ls) is also needed to be installed and configured for the cluster.

-Folder 'flask' and 'spark' were run in different envioronments.
-See full details of the environment requirements in *requirements.txt* inside 'flask' and 'spark' folders.
+**Note**: Folder 'flask' and 'spark' were run in different envioronments.
+See full details of the environment settings in *requirements.txt* inside 'flask' and 'spark' folders.